U.S. Navy to test futuristic, super-fast gun at sea in 2016

 The U.S. Navy has funded two single-shot railgun prototypes, one by privately held General Atomics and the other by BAE Systems.
 Klunder said he had selected BAE for the second phase of the project, which will look at developing a system capable of firing multiple shots in succession.

 Current projectiles leaving a railgun have a muzzle energy of about 32 megajoules of force, said Rear Admiral Bryant Fuller, the Navy’s chief engineer.
-He said one megajoule would move a one-ton object at about 100 mph.
+He said one megajoule would move a one-ton object at about 100 mph (160 kph).

-“We’re talking about a projectile that we’re going to send well over 100 miles, we’re talking about a projectile that can go over Mach 7, we’re talking about a projectile that can go well into the atmosphere,” Klunder said.
+“We’re talking about a projectile that we’re going to send well over 100 miles (160 km), we’re talking about a projectile that can go over Mach 7 (5,328 mph/8,575 kph), we’re talking about a projectile that can go well into the atmosphere,” Klunder said.

 Ships can carry dozens of missiles, but they could be loaded with hundreds of railgun projectiles, he said.